Maldives police fire tear gas to break up protests

 Police attacked the protesters with tear gas and some of were baton charged including women and some were arrested, the Reuters witness said.

-On the streets leading out of Republic Square, dozens of flip-flop slippers favored by Maldivians lay abandoned or broken after protesters fled.
+On the streets leading out of Republic Square, dozens of flip-flop slippers favoured by Maldivians lay abandoned or broken after protesters fled.